Table of Contents

 The diagnosis is made upon verification of catecholamine production.
 Influential medications for catecholamine (e.g. sympathomimetics of asthma treatment or sympatholytics (e.g. alpha-blockers of benign prostate obstruction)) should be dismissed in advance.
 Catecholamine levels can be analyzed by using various methods.

-Phaeochromocytoma falls into the sphere of differential diagnostic considerations of secondary hypertensions.
+Phaeochromocytoma falls into the sphere of differential diagnostic considerations of secondary hypertension.
 Along with many other considerations, particularly hyperthyroidism must be considered.
-In the event of a hyperglycaemic metabolic state, diabetes mellitus and hypercortisolism must be ruled out.
+In the event of a hyperglycemic metabolic state, diabetes mellitus and hypercortisolism must be ruled out.
 The ingestion of various drugs may also result in similar symptoms, and amphetamine or cocaine abuse must especially be enquired.

 Removal of the tumorous structures is the treatment of choice.
 A minimally invasive laparoscopic adrenalectomy is often feasible.
 This requires a particularly cautious approach by the surgical team, as manipulations of the adrenal gland may lead to paroxysmal adrenaline release.
 This risk may be counteracted with a pharmacological SNS blockage before the operation.
 The circulatory situation and blood sugar level must be continuously monitored during and after the operation.